Can You Survive Without a Car?

 The purchase price, interest on the loan, petrol, services, tyres, cleaning, registration and insurance all add up.

-I worked out one year when we moved to Melbourne, if we kept the cars, based on previous habits, it would have been around $20k a year total our 2 cars were costing us.
+We worked out one year when we moved to Melbourne, if we kept the cars, based on previous habits, it would have been around $20k a year total our 2 cars were costing us.
 TWENTY THOUSAND DOLLARS!

 While we tend to view them as necessary for everyday life, if you break it down, it might horrify you.